 John Desmarais is the founding partner of Desmarais LLP.
 After practicing in the area of intellectual property litigation and counseling for several years at Fish & Neave, in 1992, he left private practice to serve as an Assistant United States Attorney in the Southern District of New York, where for three years he tried criminal jury trials for the federal government.
 After leaving the government, Mr. Desmarais returned to Fish & Neave and to the practice of intellectual property litigation.
-In 1997, he joined the New York office of Kirkland & Ellis as a partner.
-From 2004-2009, he served as a member of Kirkland's Firm Management Committee.
-After 13 years at Kirkland, in 2010, Mr. Desmarais left to found Desmarais LLP, an Intellectual Property trial boutique that specializes in jury trials and alternative fee structures.
+In 1997, he joined the New York office of Kirkland & Ellis as a partner, and later became head of the firmwide Intellectual Property Litigation Practice.
+From 2004-2009, he also served as a member of Kirkland's Firm Management Committee.
+After 13 years at Kirkland, Mr. Desmarais left to found Desmarais LLP, an Intellectual Property trial boutique that specializes in jury trials for plaintiffs and defendents and focuses on alternative fee structures.

-Mr. Desmarais was quoted in "The Road Less Traveled", in the America Lawyer's “Taming Texas” cover story, which referred to his two recent defense jury verdicts in the Eastern District of Texas (Marshall and Sherman).
+On the defendant's side, Mr. Desmarais was quoted in "The Road Less Traveled", in the America Lawyer's “Taming Texas” cover story, which referred to his two defense jury verdicts in the Eastern District of Texas (Marshall and Sherman).
 Mr. Desmarais was quoted regarding the Charter Communications jury trial victory in “For a Litigator on a Streak, There's a Science to Winning,” The Wall Street Journal.

 Mr. Desmarais's win for Infineon Technologies AG, was featured in “Same Facts - Different Stories” from the March 2006 edition of The American Lawyer.
 His success was also profiled in Fortune, “A Hot Stock's Dirty Secret,” Vol. 144, No. 1, Pg.
 106, July 9, 2001.
 That article quotes some of Mr. Desmarais's key cross-examination and concludes that: “During the trial Rambus' lawyers were outmaneuvered at every turn by a team from the New York office of Kirkland & Ellis.”
 Additionally, Mr. Desmarais was quoted regarding the Rambus case in the following articles: “A Fatal Paper Cut Ends Rambus's Case,” The American Lawyer; “Claim Against Infineon Tossed,” Richmond Times-Dispatch; “Rambus Is Ordered by Jury to Pay $3.5 Million to Infineon Over Patents,” The Wall Street Journal; and “California-Based Chip Designer Rambus Found Guilty of Fraud in Patent Case,” San Jose Mercury News.
 This case was also featured in the monthly “Deals & Suits” column in Corporate Counsel.